Academic Personnel and Programs

 Academic appointees subject to policies and procedures within the APM include, but are not limited to, faculty such as professorial rank faculty, lecturers and clinical faculty; academic research professionals such as professional researchers and specialists; academic service professionals such as librarians and cooperative extension specialists and advisors; and graduate student employees such as research and teaching assistants.
 The APM applies only to the extent provided for in a Memorandum of Understanding (MOU) for academic appointees covered by collective bargaining.

-Questions about maintaining the APM or academic review of Presidential policy may be directed to Janet Lockwood.
+Questions about maintaining the APM may be directed to Kelly Anders and questions regarding academic review of Presidential policy may be directed to Gina Durrin.
 Specific academic personnel policy questions from those located at a University of California campus may be directed to the local Academic Personnel Office.